noflo/noflo-test/README.md

     test = require 'noflo-test'

     test.component('SplitArray').
-      discuss('When receiving an array with two cells'). send.data('in', ['foo', 'bar']).
+      describe('When receiving an array with two cells'). send.data('in', ['foo', 'bar']).
-        discuss('Each cell should be sent out as a separate package'). receive.data('out', 'foo').
+        it('Should send each cell out as a separate package'). receive.data('out', 'foo').
           receive.data('out', 'bar').
     export module